mathemakitten/t5x/README_gpu.md

 Vocabularies need to run in the graph if tokenization is to be done on the fly, otherwise tokenize and encode data and write to disk like the rest of the plebs.

 ### Running on AWS
-* On machines running `Amazon Linux release 2`, the certs are fucked in a way that they aren't on GCP because Tensorflow hardcodes the expected path (see [here](https://github.com/tensorflow/tensorflow/issues/40065) for related issue).
+* On machines running `Amazon Linux release 2` (RHEL), the certs are broken because Tensorflow hardcodes the expected path (see [here](https://github.com/tensorflow/tensorflow/issues/40065) for related issue).
 Fix with `sudo ln -s /etc/ssl/certs/ca-bundle.crt /etc/ssl/certs/ca-certificates.crt` if you get libcurl errors.
-* On a Slurm cluster you might also need to run this symlink on every compute node; easiest way is to do it somewhere in the train.py with `os.symlink`
+* On a Slurm cluster running RHEL you might also need to run this symlink on every compute node.
+Or Tensorflow [suggests](https://github.com/tensorflow/tensorflow/blob/5597c17b6a677be5264ebda7cc31404f0ae8a434/tensorflow/core/platform/cloud/curl_http_request.cc#L129-L132) setting it via an environment variable.
+You can set this in the Slurm script with `export CURL_CA_BUNDLE=/etc/ssl/certs/ca-bundle.crt` and making sure to pass `--export=ALL` when doing `sbatch`
 * For using GFile not working on AWS, not only do you need to do `gcloud auth login --update-adc` to update the service account, you must manually set `os.environ = ["GOOGLE_APPLICATION_CREDENTIALS"]`.
 This is likely at `~/.config/gcloud`.

 ### Misc